lvillasica/ink-rails/README.md

 # ink-rails

 Ink for Rails Asset Pipeline.
+This branch (tpinto/ink-rails) is based of npestana's initial version.

+## Changelog

+* 2013-07-25: Updated Ink to 2.1.0

 ## Installation

-Add this line to your application's Gemfile:
+Add these lines to your application's Gemfile:

+    gem 'commonjs', :git => 'git://github.com/vjpr/commonjs.rb', :branch => 'fix-require'
+	gem 'less', :git => 'git://github.com/vjpr/less.rb', :branch => '1.4.1', :submodules => true
-    gem 'ink-rails'
+	gem 'less-rails'
+	gem 'ink-rails', :git => "git://github.com/tpinto/ink-rails"

 And then execute:

     $ bundle install

-Or install it yourself as:

-    $ gem install ink-rails

 ## Usage

-Add this lines to your application.css before "*= require_tree .":
+Add this lines to your application.css before "*= require_self":

 	*= require ink
-	*= require ink-ie
-	*= require ink-ltie9

-More information about Ink Framework at https://github.com/sapo/Ink.
+More information about Ink Framework at http://ink.sapo.pt/

 ## Contributing

 1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+2. Change what you want
+3. Release it under your name
+4. Let the community know about your changes